CtrlK

 Completeness

-Clearly answers both 'what' (builds adaptive web interfaces using Flexbox, CSS Grid, media queries with mobile-first approach) and 'when' (explicit 'Use when' clause covering multi-device layouts, flexible UI systems, and cross-browser compatibility).
+Clearly answers both 'what' (builds adaptive web interfaces using Flexbox, CSS Grid, media queries with mobile-first approach) and 'when' (Use when creating multi-device layouts, implementing flexible UI systems, or ensuring cross-browser compatibility) with an explicit 'Use when' clause.

 3 / 3